 - Recent serious fall or injury

 - Back pain that is very severe, and not even pain pills from your doctor help

 - One leg feels numb or weak and it is getting worse

 If you have low back pain but none of the warning signs just mentioned, having an MRI won't lead to better treatment, better pain relief, or a quicker return to activities.

 You and your provider may want to wait before having an MRI.
 If the pain does not get better or becomes worse, your provider will likely order one.

 Keep in mind that:

 - Most of the time, back and neck pain are not caused by a serious medical problem or injury.

 - Low back or neck pain often gets better on its own with time.

-MRI scans create detailed pictures of your spine.
+An MRI scan creates detailed pictures of your spine.
 It can pick up most injuries that you have had in your spine or changes that happen with aging.
 Even small problems or changes that are not the cause of your current back pain are picked up.
 These findings rarely change how your doctor first treats you.
 But they can lead to:

 - Your doctor ordering more tests that you may not really need

 - Your worrying about your health and your back even more.
 If these worries cause you not to exercise, this may cause your back to take longer to heal.